 - We added video content and in-action images- we had a professional photoshoot to ensure our photos were in keeping with our brand

 - We created this exciting new blog area

 - We added some not-so-exciting legal pages...
 Well, that’s not strictly true - the cookies page is actually one of my favourites!

 - We developed individual service pages to explain exactly what we can do for our visitors who are looking for a new website or marketing support

 - We've built landing pages in preparation for PPC campaigns

 All hail the MVP website!

 Build, measure, learn.

-It has given us the flexibility to update content, add new services and alter the way we work without having to undo months of time that was put into a V1 website.
+It has given us the flexibility to update content, add new services and alter the way we work without having to undo months of time that was put into an all-singing, all-dancing V1 website.

 What's more, our MVP approach has allowed us to A/B test, gather feedback and tweak our site to optimise user experience.